AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 }
 ```

 **World state** contains persistable VM state.
-If a message call succeeds, its world state updates are applied to the calling context (whether that be a parent call's context or the transaction context).
-If a message call fails, its world state updates are rejected by its caller.
+If a contract call succeeds, its world state updates are applied to the calling context (whether that be a parent call's context or the transaction context).
+If a contract call fails, its world state updates are rejected by its caller.
 When a _transaction_ succeeds, its world state updates persist into future transactions.

 ```
 WorldState {